Mercury-Leo/Project-Yedidim-Team-7/README.md

 Link for Task Management System: https://github.com/Mercury-Leo/Yedidim-Team-7/issues

- Yedidim project is implemented under the course of Software Engineering at Azrieli College.
+ Yedidim project is implemented under the course of Software Engineering at Azrieli College. \n
 Link for GitHub of the course: https://github.com/orgs/jce-il/teams/se2018b